iOS code signing

 - Open Keychain Access by searching for it in Spotlight.

-- Select File > Export Items from the OSX menu bar.
+- Click on the certificate and select File > Export Items from the OSX menu bar.

 - Enter the certificate export password when prompted (optional).

-- Click on the provisioning profile you would like to export and click Download.
+- Select the provisioning profile you would like to export and click Download.

 - Save it to have it ready.